Residues of manifolds: Residues and similar quantities

 \subsection{Lipschitz-Killing curvatures (intrinsic volumes)}

+Recall that the Lipschitz-Killing curvatures are given by \eqref{C_k_Omega}, and when $\dom$ is convex they are equal to the intrinsic volumes given by \eqref{Steiner_formula}.

 \begin{proposition} Let $\dom$ be a compact body in $\RR^n$.
-The first four Lipschitz-Killing curvatures (or equivalently, intrinsic volumes when $\dom$ is convex) given by \eqref{Steiner_smooth} can be expressed in terms of the residues, relative residues and the residues of the boundary as follows.
+The first four Lipschitz-Killing curvatures can be expressed in terms of the residues, relative residues and the residues of the boundary as follows.

 \end{proposition} \begin{proof} Recall that \eqref{C_k_Omega} implies that $C_n(\dom), C_{n-1}(\dom), C_{n-2}(\dom)$, and $C_{n-3}(\dom)$ are given by